AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 Release notes and Compatibility matrix for Gold Standard release are now available in a dedicated section.
 [Read more](../../rn/using/gold-standard.md#gs-10).

+Triggers integration originally based on oAUTH authentication setup to access pipeline has now been changed and moved to Adobe I/O. [Read more](../../integrations/using/about-triggers.md)

 **Other updates**

 Documentation pages have been updated to reflect the Tomcat 8 update.